Skip to Main Content

 Criminal Practice Manual (Westlaw password required)

 The Criminal Practice Manual is a practitioner-focused resource that provides overviews and analysis of criminal law topics.
 It has extensive practice guidance including court documents, checklists, tactics, and explanations.
-This resource is available on Westlaw.

 Federal Criminal Discovery (Robert M. Cary et al., 2021)